-- 1. The recommended grade structure is as follows: - (a) The headship and deputy headship posts should be at the graduate level; - (b) 45% (in the 2008/09 school year) and 50% (from the 2009/10 school year onwards) of the senior teacher posts should be graduate teacher posts; and (updated on 1 September 2008) - (c) The remaining graduate posts should be allocated to the basic rank teacher level. - 2.
-Notwithstanding (1) above, a school has the flexibility to determine an alternative grade structure, and the following should apply: - (a) Grade structure with the number of PSM posts not exceeding 50% of the total number of senior teacher posts - (i) The sponsor/Incorporated Management Committee should draw up a school-based grade structure after consulting the teaching staff. - (ii) The headship and the deputy headship posts should remain at the graduate level. - (iii) Flexibility may be allowed in determining the percentage of graduate posts in the senior teacher rank and the basic rank on condition that: - The number of senior teachers at the graduate rank does not exceed the 50% limit; and - The total number of senior teacher posts, graduate teacher posts and the staff entitlement in each school are not exceeded. - (iv) The sponsor/Incorporated Management Committee should inform the Education Bureau of the grade structure and the reasons for adopting the structure.
-Any subsequent changes should be made six months before implementation, and the Education Bureau should also be informed accordingly. - (b) Grade structure with the number of PSM posts exceeding 50% of the senior teacher posts: - (i) The sponsor/Incorporated Management Committee should consult all the teaching staff and obtain their consensus before determining the grade structure.
+- 1. The recommended grade structure is as follows: - (a) The headship and deputy headship posts should be at the graduate level; - (b) 50% (from the 2009/10 school year onwards) of the senior teacher posts should be graduate teacher posts; and (updated on 1 September 2009) - (c) The remaining graduate posts should be allocated to the basic rank teacher level. - 2.
+Notwithstanding (1) above, a school has the flexibility to determine an alternative grade structure, and the following should apply: - Grade structure with the number of PSM posts exceeding 50% of the senior teacher posts: - (a) The sponsor/Incorporated Management Committee should consult all the teaching staff and obtain their consensus before determining the grade structure. - (b) The headship and the deputy headship posts should remain at the graduate level. - (c) Flexibility may be allowed in determining the percentage of graduate posts in the senior teacher rank and the basic rank, subject to the total number of senior teacher posts, graduate teacher posts and the staff entitlement in each school not being exceeded. - (d) The sponsor/Incorporated Management Committee should forward the proposed grade structure with justifications to the Education Bureau for endorsement.
+It should also consult all the teaching staff and obtain their consensus before proposing any subsequent changes to the grade structure adopted six months in advance.
+Prior consent from the Education Bureau should be obtained before implementation.